NethermindEth/sedge/README.md

 We want `1click `to take care of all of this for you.
 With just a few clicks or steps, `1click` can create an entire staking architecture that supports client diversity and Ethereum's latest features, while being completely free and open source.
 We want `1click` to save you from mistakes in this complex setup; along with hours or days of research, reading and testing.
 We want you to be able to stake easily with or without blockchain knowledge by giving you the tools to help this amazing community (and earn some good money of course 😉).

+We want to share our knowledge in this topic and create something that allows everyone to easily and safely set up lots of validators.

 We don't want to stop at Ethereum.
 We also want to help stakers of other PoS networks/chains, so if your favourite chain is not here, you are more than welcome to contribute!

 ## ⚡️ Quick start